Rust-Proof/rustproof/README.md

 [![Build Status](https://travis-ci.org/Rust-Proof/rustproof.svg?branch=master)](https://travis-ci.org/Rust-Proof/rustproof)

 Rustproof is a compiler plugin for the Rust programming language.
-It generates verification conditions for functions with supplied preconditions(`P`) and postconditions.
-That is, given a supplied postcondition on a function, rustproof uses [predicate transformer semantics](https://en.wikipedia.org/wiki/Predicate_transformer_semantics) to generate a weakest precondition(`WP`).
-The verification condition `P->WP` is then checked for satisfiability by a SMT solver ([z3](https://github.com/Z3Prover/z3)).
+It generates verification conditions for functions with supplied preconditions(`P`) and postconditions(`Q`).
+That is, given a supplied postcondition on a function, rustproof uses [predicate transformer semantics](https://en.wikipedia.org/wiki/Predicate_transformer_semantics) to generate a weakest precondition(`WP(S, Q)`) from the postcondition and a body of statements(`S`).
+The verification condition `P->WP(S,Q)` is then checked for validity by a SMT solver ([z3](https://github.com/Z3Prover/z3)).
 This process results in a proof of function correctness.

 ## Dependencies